What’s inside of your garage?

 - bicycles and sporting equipment

-- stuff that needs fixing
+- stuff that has needed fixing for years

 - gardening tools